 Dr Rohit K Dasgupta

-Dr Rohit Dasgupta is Programme Director and lecturer on the Global Communications and Development programme at the Institute for Media and Creative Industries where he teaches across a range of modules in communication and cultural studies.
+Dr Rohit Dasgupta is Programme Director and Senior Lecturer on the Global Communications and Development programme at the Institute for Media and Creative Industries where he teaches across a range of modules in communication and cultural studies.

 As an ethnographer his work cuts across several disciplines with particular interests in South Asia, queer identities, activism and politics.
 Prior to his current position, he was a lecturer in Global Media at the University of Southampton, an associate lecturer at University of the Arts London, and has also held teaching and research posts at University of Sussex, University of West London and University of Westminster.
 He is currently also an elected councillor in the London Borough of Newham (2018-2022).

-Dr Dasgupta has a PhD in Communication from the University of the Arts London (2015), where his researched examined digital queer spaces in India for which he was awarded a graduate studentship.
+Dr Dasgupta has a PhD in Communication from the University of the Arts London (2015), where his research examined digital queer spaces in India for which he was awarded a graduate studentship.
 He completed his MA in English from the University of Westminster in 2010 and a PGCert in Teaching and Learning in Higher Education from the University of West London in 2013.
 His undergraduate degree was in Comparative Literature from Jadavpur University, India (2009).